julianomacielferreira/dot-frontend-project/README.md

 Objective:

-- Develop the front end of PSD files available at the link;
+- Develop the front end of PSD files given;
-- O resultado deve ser responsivo e a versão mobile deve condizer com o arquivo PSD mobile;
 - The result should be responsive and the mobile version should match the mobile PSD file;

 Observations: